strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.0.x-to4.0.6.md

 # v4.0.x to v4.0.6 migration guide

 The Strapi v4.0.x to v4.0.6 migration guide upgrades all prior versions of v4.0.x to v4.0.6.
 The migration adds the `session` middleware to the middleware array and configures the `session` middleware.
 The `session` middleware is based on [koa-session](https://github.com/koajs/session/blob/master/Readme.md) and is necessary to fix the login provider feature of the Users & Permissions plugin.
 Additionally, password protection in the Documentation plugin uses the `session` middleware.
-The upgrade is required for the [Users & Permissions providers](/user-docs/latest/settings/configuring-users-permissions-plugin-settings.md) to function properly, secure cookies, and encrypt data.
 The migration guide consists of 3 sections:

 - upgrading the application dependencies
 - migrating the breaking changes to the middleware